oess/openmm_orion/docs/source/tutorials.rst

 Given the inputs of the protein and posed ligands, the complex is formed with each ligand/conformer separately, and the complex is solvated and parametrized according to the selected force fields.
+We refer to this ready-to-run molecular assembly as a "flask" by analogy to experiment: all the components are combined into the flask, upon which we run our experiment.
-A minimization stage is performed on the system followed by a warm up (NVT ensemble) and three equilibration stages (NPT ensemble).
+A minimization stage is performed on the flask followed by a warm up (NVT ensemble) and three equilibration stages (NPT ensemble).
 In the minimization, warm up, and equilibration stages, positional harmonic restraints are applied on the ligand and protein.
-At the end of the equilibration stages a short (default 2ns) production run is performed on the unrestrained system.
+At the end of the equilibration stages a short (default 2ns) production run is performed on the unrestrained flask.
 The production run is then analyzed in terms of interactions between the ligand and the active site and in terms of ligand RMSD, after fitting the trajectory based on active site C_alphas.